 If you want to see even more beautiful creatures, check out the zoo’s brilliant Butterfly Garden.

 Tampa Museum of Art

-Another great option for history lovers, the Tampa Museum of Art offers an electric mix of artwork dating as far back as the Greeks and Romans.
-You’ll also explore contemporary art, photos, and modern multimedia displays.
+Another great option among the most popular things to do in Tampa for art lovers is the Tampa Museum of Art.
+This top-rated art museum offers an electric mix of artwork dating as far back as the Greeks and Romans.
+You’ll also get to explore contemporary art, photos, and modern multimedia displays.